 The artist is the single most important variable in establishing value.

 Who made a work of art determines not just the importance of the work, but also its merit as an investment.
-It is important to study the artist’s c.v. and bio to learn as much as possible about their background, training, exhibitions and sales histories.
+Start to study the CVs and bios of artists who interest you.
+Learn as much as possible about their background, training, exhibitions, and sales histories.

-In general, artists with formal training and institutional affiliations with either arts institutes or museums, are the most desirable artists to invest in.
-These artists will tend to produce works that have more reach and relevance within broader art practices.
-Artists who are included in museums and public galleries have already been selected by cultural leaders as significant and this therefore translates into investments that will bear over the long term.
+In general, artists who have formal training and are affiliated with either arts institutes or museums are the most desirable artists to invest in.
+These artists tend to produce works that have more reach and relevance within broader art practices.
+Artists who are included in museums and public galleries have already been selected by cultural leaders as significant, and this translates into investments that will bear over the long term.

-Self-taught artists must be represented in public collections, in group or solo exhibitions at leading galleries, and ideally, they are included in critical art publications and catalogues.
+If you are considering purchasing a piece by a self-taught artist, look for one who is represented in public collections or group or solo exhibitions at leading galleries.
+Ideally, they are included in critical art publications and catalogues.

 Tip 3: Understand the difference between primary and secondary markets.

 The secondary art market refers to work that is being re-sold either on auction, through art dealers, or by art advisors through private sales.
-Unlike the primary market, these exchanges require added due diligence because the work will have a past and its condition, price, and exhibition history all need to be examined.
+Unlike the primary market, these exchanges require added due diligence because the work has a past; its condition, price, and exhibition history all need to be examined.
 Of particular importance is the work’s provenance: its history of ownership and inclusions in exhibitions and literature.

-Secondary market due diligence includes questions such as: has the work been to auction?
+Secondary market due diligence asks specific questions.
+Has the work been to auction?
 If so, how much did it sell for?
 What variables in its ownership history impact value (museum collection, celebrity ownership, or single ownership)?
-After artist significance, provenance is a foundation of value.
+After the artist’s significance, provenance is a foundation of value.

 Tip 4: Understand the price.

-Research price and learn about the valuation process.
+Research the price and learn about the valuation process.

-Research the price and the existing market for the type of work you are interested in purchasing.
-Public auction records are partially accessible online (and fully accessible via subscription databases) and gallery and artist websites sometimes list prices.
+Make a list of artworks similar to the one you are considering purchasing.
+Research their price and popularity.
+Public auction records are partially accessible online (and fully accessible via subscription databases), and gallery and artist websites sometimes list prices.
 Market reports, when available, are particularly helpful in understanding the valuation process.
 Public sales records of previous works by the same artist, school, or movement can act as comparable sales.

-The asking price reflects the unique provenance of the work and the more exhibitions and literature that a work of art has been included in, the higher the price will be against comparables.
-Celebrity ownership, inclusion in a preeminent institution, and inclusion in catalogues and books, all drive value up.
-Where applicable, the work of art should be in the catalogue raisonné or have a certificate by the recognized expert on the artist.
+The asking price reflects the unique provenance of the work.
+The more exhibitions and literature that a work of art has been included in, the higher the price will be against comparable works.
+Celebrity ownership, inclusion in a preeminent institution, and inclusion in catalogues and books all drive up value.
+Where applicable, the work of art should be in the catalogue raisonné (a list of all the works of an artist or group) or have a certificate by the recognized expert on the artist.

 Last, be aware of fees associated with art sales, whether you’re purchasing from a gallery, auction house, or through a private art dealer.